|Home | NNR | SVR | GCR | NYMR | Day Return | About me | Links | Contact me|

 This site is predominantly a photographic website, and all the photos you will see have been taken by myself.
 I choose the name 32G because I have a particular fondness for the M&GN, and Melton Constable would have been the closest engine shed to my home had it still been there today.

-For those that are interested, I'm currently using a Canon 50D with a Canon 24–105 L IS USM lens.
-(Older photos were taken with Canon G2 before I upgraded to a Canon 300D using a Canon 28–135 IS USM lens or 18–55 EF-S.)
+For those that are interested, I use a Canon 50D with a Canon 24–105 L IS USM lens for the 'serious' stuff.
+Other pictures are taken with either a Canon Ixus 100 IS or Sony DSC-HX90V.
+(Older photos were taken with Canon G2 before I upgraded to a Canon 300D using a Canon 28–135 IS USM or 18–55 EF-S lens.)

 Copyright information: All photos are © Benjamin Boggis.
 Please feel free to view as many images as you wish, however they may not be reproduced under any circumstance without written permission from myself.